The OverDrive app is compatible with native screen readers for Android, iOS, and Windows 8/10

 If you'd like to read accessible ebooks on your computer, we recommend downloading EPUB ebooks with Adobe Digital Editions because it's compatible with most screen readers.

-- How do I enable dyslexic font?
+- How do I enable dyslexic font on my library's OverDrive website or in the OverDrive app?

 - How do I enable the high contrast option on my library's OverDrive website?